France national baseball team: History

-The 2021 French Division 1 season began in June 2021.
-In early September 2021, the Montpellier Barracudas took home the Challenge de France.
-In October, the French Series saw Perez's Rouen Huskies beat Senart in five games to win their 16th French Title.
-Outfielder Martin Vissac took home MVP honors.

 The French national team finished a disappointing 15th (out of 16) in the 2021 European Championships held in Turin, Italy.
 France lost to Great Britain, Israel, Germany, and Greece.
 They beat Russia and Slovakia.
-The team struggled under newly appointed interim manager Keino Perez, who took over for Bochy, who cancelled his trip to Europe over covid concerns.
+The team struggled under newly appointed manager Keino Perez, who took over for Bochy.
 Offensively, only Andy Paz (.364) hit over .300 for a team that hit a collective .167 over 6 games.
 On the mound, the French did slightly better, with Ozanich leading the team in innings (10.0) and strikeouts (13) while 17 year-old Mathis Nayral allowed just 1 run over 7.1 IP (1.23 ERA) while punching out 7 batters.
 Outfielder Jose Paula also contributed on the mound, giving up 2 ER in 5.0 IP, striking out 9.

 In July 2022, the French national team headed to Bulgaria for the 'B' pool qualifier.
 France, which needed to win the qualifier in order to again participate in the 2023 European Championships, did just that, sweeping through the competition.
 Les bleus won the final against host Bulgaria.
 French flamethrower Mathias LaCombe took home the tournament best pitcher award.

-The Rouen Huskies, under first year manager Boris Marche, won the 2022 French Series three games to one against the Savigny Lions.
-With this victory, Rouen clinched a spot in the 2023 European Champions Cup.

 In the fall of 2022, Future Hall of Frame manager Bruce Bochy finally debuted in an official competition at the helm of Les Bleus.
 The World Baseball Classic qualifier, held in Regensburg, Germany saw France lose in the opening round to Great Britain and Czech Republic, both of whom advanced to the 2023 World Baseball Classic.
 Ivan Acuna was France's top hitter, going 3-for-5 with a home run and 3 RBI in the two games.
 On the mound, Esteban Prioul and Jose Paula had scoreless outings, while Yoimer Camacho struck out five batters.

-The 2023 regular season saw the Montpellier Barracudas dominate from start to finish.
-The club, under first year player/coach Owen Ozanich and Giovanni Luciani, posted the best regular season record (19-5) before beating Toulouse in the semi-finals and Montigny in the 2023 French Series.
-Savigny catcher Ivan Acuna had a memorable season, taking home the FFBS award for best hitter.
-The Venezuelan slugger won the triple crown (highest average, most home runs and RBI).